KidPudel/Iggy-s-Vault/backend/database/primary key.md

-Index that is used to identify the row fast
+automatically make it NOT NULL and  UNIQUE, which adds index that is used to identify the row fast,